LIS

 Derived from VR585-01-1 § 6.4, eff.
 July 15, 1987; amended, Virginia Register Volume 5, Issue 23, eff.
 October 1, 1989; Volume 7, Issue 14, eff.
 May 15, 1991; Volume 8, Issue 13, eff.
 May 15, 1992; Volume 11, Issue 18, eff.
 June 28, 1995; repealed, Virginia Register Volume 19, Issue 12, eff.
 April 1, 2003.

-Unless otherwise specified by the board, or as set forth in § 54.1-2108 of the Code of Virginia, a licensee of the Real Estate Board shall produce to the board or any of its agents within 10 days of the request evidence of signature cards or bank records, any document, book, or record concerning any real estate transaction in which the licensee was involved, or for which the licensee is required to maintain records for inspection and copying by the board or its agents.
-The board may extend such time frame upon a showing of extenuating circumstances prohibiting delivery within such 10-day period.
+A. Unless otherwise specified by the board, or as set forth in § 54.1-2108 of the Code of Virginia, a licensee of the board must produce to the board or any of the board's agents within 10 days of the request evidence of signature cards or bank records, any document, book, or record concerning any real estate transaction in which the licensee was involved, or for which the licensee is required to maintain records for inspection and copying by the board or the board's agents.
+The board may extend such timeframe upon a showing of extenuating circumstances prohibiting delivery within such 10-day period.

 Statutory Authority